 M.S. in Finance

-MBA with an Emphasis in Finance or MBA as a gateway to M.S.
+MBA as a gateway to M.S.
 Finance or M.S.
 Finance-Energy Area of Emphasis

 If you are an academically qualified student with a quantitative background such as engineering, business, mathematics, or computer science but don't have a finance or accounting background, you have two options: